 Four months.
-That is all it took for oral semaglutide 25 mg — the high-dose obesity formulation from Novo Nordisk — to reach 400,000 U.S. patients.
-For context, injectable Wegovy took roughly 9 months to hit the same number when it launched in 2021.
-The needle barrier is real, and removing it accelerated uptake by more than 2x.
+That's all it took for oral semaglutide 25 mg — the high-dose obesity formulation from Novo Nordisk — to reach 400,000 U.S. patients.
+Injectable Wegovy took roughly 9 months to hit the same number when it launched in 2021.
+The needle barrier is real, and removing it more than doubled the pace of uptake.
+Turns out a lot of people will not stick themselves with a thigh syringe, no matter how much weight is on the other side of that trade.

-The pill version launched in the U.S. in January 2026.
+The FDA approved the pill version in January 2026, and Novo Nordisk launched it in the U.S. the same month.
 By late April, prescriptions crossed 400K.
 That makes it the fastest GLP-1 rollout in history — not because the drug is new (semaglutide has been around since 2017), but because the delivery format finally matches what most patients wanted all along: something you swallow with water.

 The clinical backbone: OASIS trial data

-Novo Nordisk ran the OASIS program specifically for high-dose oral semaglutide.
+Novo Nordisk built the OASIS program specifically around high-dose oral semaglutide.
 The headline trial:

 OASIS 1 — oral semaglutide 50 mg daily vs. placebo over 68 weeks.